11 ways to get from Antigua to Lake Atitlan

 If you plan to take a shuttle bus to Lake Atitlan, this could be a great option for you.
 It is safe, and efficient, and only costs about $25 to $35.

-Shuttles collect people from their hotel or accommodation location in central Antigua.
-The shuttle driver will continue picking up additional passengers before leaving for Lake Atitlan.
+Shuttles collect people from their hotels or accommodations in central Antigua.
+The shuttle driver will continue to pick up additional passengers before departing for Lake Atitlán.

 During the trip, the driver will make at least one restroom stop, probably in Tecpan.

-Most shuttles go to Panajachel, one of Lake Atitlan’s main tourist hubs.
+Most shuttles depart for Panajachel, one of Lake Atitlán’s main tourist hubs.

 From Panajachel, you can easily take a boat trip or private taxi to any of the other lake villages, such as San Marcos or San Pedro.